La Vuelta 2020 - Primoz Roglic wins opening Vuelta stage as Chris Froome falls out of contention

 Froome struggled at the back of the peloton before eventually being dropped inside the last 10km, with his own team Ineos setting the blistering pace at the front that proved too much for the 35-year-old.

-Sepp Kuss, the standout support rider of the season already, secured a king of the mountains jersey after leading the elite section over the summit of the Alto de Arrate.
+Sepp Kuss (Jumbo-Visma), the standout support rider of the season already, secured a king of the mountains jersey after leading the elite section over the summit of the Alto de Arrate.